djevans071/Rebalancing-Citibike/README.md

 ## Modeling
 ![](images/feature_importances.png)

-To make the prediction, I used a random forest regressor that takes into account the following features, the most important of which are time of day, station number, and the day of the week.
+To make the prediction, I employed a random forest regressor that takes into account the following features, the most important of which are time of day, station number, and the day of the week.
 I trained the model on 2015 data and tested it on 2016 data.
 The relevant code is found in `modeling.py`.

 ![](images/slide12.png)